All Episodes

 I assume you do.

-Uh I hope I'm right in my assumption.
+I hope I'm right in my assumption.

 Am I wrong?

-That's why we in Canada need a change in uh government, and it all uh started to uh accelerate on Monday when uh Trudeau threw in the towel.
+And it all started to accelerate on Monday when Trudeau threw in the towel.

 He did not retire because he wanted to.

-What do you think about and do you understand President Trump's position about the trade deficit, which is massive, the problem at our northern border, which you're also experiencing internally in Canada, and your military reliance on the U.S. Yeah, let me say a number of things.
+What do you think about, and do you understand President Trump's position about the trade deficit, which is massive, the problem at our northern border, which you're also experiencing internally in Canada, and your military reliance on the U.S.?

 Let's look at the trade.

-Uh but on defense, we've done our share of the heavy lifting.
+But on defense, we've done our share of the heavy lifting.

-Uh, you know, during uh the uh war in Afghanistan, we uh suffered more casualties than just about any other country other than the United States and uh the United Kingdom because we were doing our share of the heavy lifting in Kandahar province, the toughest area within the United States, within uh Afghanistan, when the President Obama was uh targeting ISIS, Canada was one of the only countries out of the United Kingdom to uh bomb ISIS targets in both Syria and Iraq.
+You know, during the war in Afghanistan, we suffered more casualties than just about any other country other than the United States and the United Kingdom because we were doing our share of the heavy lifting in Kandahar province, the toughest area within the United States, within Afghanistan.

-Um but we can do better.
+But we can do better.

-You know, when I was in government we got the uh and I was a conservative by the way, just so your viewers, your listeners know.
+When I was in government, we got the, and I was a conservative, by the way, just so your viewers, your listeners know, we bought C-17 heavy-lift aircraft and made it in the United States.

-We brought Chinook helicopters made in the United States, and uh there's a lot of help that uh that uh the United States can provide us uh when we belly up to the bar and start to uh to pay our fair share on defense spending.
+And there's a lot of help that the United States can provide us when we belly up to the bar and start to pay our fair share on defense spending.

 There's no argument in this country about that.

-Um what do you think about the idea?
+What do you think about the idea?

-I mean, the President made a good point in his press conference today.
+I mean, the president made a good point in his press conference today.

 I thought he made a good point.